 (a) any theft, loss or damage which may arise out of any negligent act or omission on the part of the Dealer or any person acting on behalf of the Dealer; or

-(b) any breach of the Fair Trading Act 2010 or Trade Practices Act 1974, the liability and remedies for which cannot be excluded by agreement.
+(b) any breach of the Fair Trading Act 2010 or Competition and Consumer Act 2010 (Cwlth), the liability and remedies for which cannot be excluded by agreement.

 9. WARRANTY CLAIMS

-9.1 The Dealer will be responsible to pay for warranty claims which arise about the quality or fitness of the Vehicle in accordance with the Dealer’s statutory responsibility under the Motor Vehicle Dealers Act 1973, Fair Trading Act 2010 or the Trade Practices Act 1974.
+9.1 The Dealer will be responsible to pay for warranty claims which arise about the quality or fitness of the Vehicle in accordance with the Dealer’s statutory responsibility under the Motor Vehicle Dealers Act 1973, Fair Trading Act 2010 or the Competition and Consumer Act 2010 (Cwlth).

 9.2 The Dealer can not claim from the Owner any costs arising for such repairs, either directly, or by way of deduction from the Total Net Proceeds retained in a Trust Account.